apache/incubator-heron/docs/operators/configuration/README.md

 specific topology and can be modified at any stage of the topology's [lifecycle](../../concepts/topologies.html#topology-lifecycle).

+All system-level configs and topology-level defaults are declared in a [YAML](http://www.yaml.org/) config file in `heron/config/heron_internals.yaml` in the Heron codebase.
+You can leave that file as is when [compiling Heron](../../developers/compiling.html) or modify the values to suit your use case.

 ## The System Level

 There are a small handful of system-level configs for Heron.
 These are detailed